 Considering Grad School

 Are you thinking about attending graduate or professional school but unsure how to get started?
-We'll help you critically reflect on why you want to go and where you want study.
+Our Academic Development Specialists and Grad Peer Coaches will help you critically reflect on why you want to go and where you want study.

 Students pursue graduate studies for different reasons.
 Some may choose it because it's a requirement for a chosen profession or field, to change career paths, or to carry out in-depth research.
 Others may seek another degree because they love to learn or feel they'll receive better financial compensation afterward.
-Regardless of the reason, the common theme in all scenarios is that there is interest in continuing studies.
 Before committing yourself to several more years of school, it's important to critically reflect on why you want to go to graduate school and where you want to study.

 Considering Grad School